wookiem/parse-server-example/README.md

 [![Deploy](https://www.herokucdn.com/deploy/button.png)](https://heroku.com/deploy)

 * Complete the Heroku deployment form:
-	- Select your Heroku `App_Name` -- this must be unique across all heroku apps (or let Heroku pick a name for you)
+	- Enter your Heroku `App_Name` -- this must be unique across all heroku apps (or let Heroku pick name for you)
 	- Select the region to deploy your server (i.e. United States or Europe)
 	- mLab MongoDB is automatically selected as an add-on
 *  Next, you will be asked to configure the following environmental variables:
 ```
   PARSE_MOUNT:          Accept the default (`parse`)
   APP_ID:               Must match <appId> from the snowflake react-native src/lib/config.js file
   MASTER_KEY:           Must match <masterKey> from the snowflake react-native src/lib/config.js file
   SERVER_URL:           Replace 'yourappname' to match your Heroku 'App_Name' (http://<yourappname>.herokuapp.com/parse)
 ```

 * Add the following additional environment variables which will be used to configure `parse-server`: